takugian/quick-tutorials-with-aws/README.md

 - [cloudwatchalarmsapigateway] - CloudWatch Alarms for an API Gateway
 - [cloudwatchalarmsaurora] - CloudWatch Alarms for an Aurora database
 - [cloudwatchalarmscloudfront] - CloudWatch Alarms for a CloudFront
+- [cloudwatchalarmscustommetric] - CloudWatch Alarms for a Custom Metric
 - [cloudwatchalarmsdynamodb] - CloudWatch Alarms for a DynamoDB table
 - [cloudwatchalarmsec2] - CloudWatch Alarms for an EC2 instance
 - [cloudwatchalarmsecs] - CloudWatch Alarms for an ECS task